ReScience-Archives/Caze-Stimberg-Girard-2018/REBUTTAL.md

 analytic approach (see L333)

-> From what I understand, you build 50 linear networks and 50
+> From what I understand, you build 50 linear networks and 50 nonlinear
-> nonlinear networks (with random connectivity )and simulate each network once
+> networks (with random connectivity )and simulate each network once for 250ms
-> for 250ms (but from how it's written it could sound as though you are running
+> (but from how it's written it could sound as though you are running multiple
-> multiple simulations of the same two networks - i.e. with the same
+> simulations of the same two networks - i.e. with the same connections),
-> connections), whereas in the original they build 100 random networks (50 and
+> whereas in the original they build 100 random networks (50 and 50) and
-> 50) and simulate each ten times.
-Could you clarify what simulations you are
+> simulate each ten times.
+Could you clarify what simulations you are running
-> running to estimate P(V) and how they compare to what the original paper does?
+> to estimate P(V) and how they compare to what the original paper does?
+It
-> It may also be good to address this difference in the paper, as you have done
+> may also be good to address this difference in the paper, as you have done in
-> in most other cases.
+> most other cases.
 We clarified this point in the main text Edit: I think my
 > confusion in the point above may also be partly due to the fact that when you
-> say 'a network is simulated n times' you mean that also new random connectivity
+> say 'a network is simulated n times' you mean that also new random
-> is generated in each simulation (whereas for me intuitively simulating a
+> connectivity is generated in each simulation (whereas for me intuitively
-> network n times means keeping the architecture and drawing new initial
+> simulating a network n times means keeping the architecture and drawing new
-> potentials).
-This becomes clear since elsewhere you say: 'Each network was
+> initial potentials).
+This becomes clear since elsewhere you say: 'Each
-> simulated 10 times with different initial conditions (synaptic connections and
+> network was simulated 10 times with different initial conditions (synaptic
-> initial membrane potential values)'.
-It may be good to be explicit for clarity
+> connections and initial membrane potential values)'.
+It may be good to be
+> explicit for clarity

 We now further clarify this point.

-=== RW2 ===
+# RW2

-> Major issue: First, while many of the
+## Major issue:

-> decisions made by the authors have been explained, such as the choice of Brian
+> First, while many of the decisions made by the authors have been explained,
-> and certain parameter adjustments, I am missing an explanation for why the
+> such as the choice of Brian and certain parameter adjustments, I am missing
-> authors decided not to use the original analytical solution as well.
+> an explanation for why the authors decided not to use the original analytical
+> solution as well.

+We further justify our choice (see L339 in tex file).
+The analytical was less explicitly described than the semi-analytical.
+We can contact the original authors to have further details.
+We were happy to reproduce at least on the approach, but we could try to have it reimplemented when we have further details.

 > Furthermore, differences between this Figure (3) and the original that are
 > described are too short.
-Instead of only replicating the figure and describing
+Instead of only replicating the figure and
-> a "good match", I would like to see a more quantitative comparison (e.g.,
+> describing a "good match", I would like to see a more quantitative comparison
-> position of the maximum, intersections, etc.).
-The same applies to Fig. 2 (see
+> (e.g., position of the maximum, intersections, etc.).
+The same applies to
-> below).
-Minor issues: Manuscript: Nice introduction.
-In line 2, there should
-> be a comma after "However".
-Maybe, a final sentence could summarize the main
-> findings of the replication.
-Methods are very intuitive and sufficiently
-> described.
-On page 1, I would suggest removing "dynamic" after membrane
-> potential.
-Also, in my personal opinion, often used comments in brackets
-> disturb the flow of reading.
-In Eq.
-1, I would reformat the brackets encasing
-> the nonlinear function to be larger.
-On page 2, there is a period mark missing
-> when describing the spike train function \epsilon.
-Why is the equation for the
-> nonlinearity function not numbered?
-I would also suggest moving the commas
-> after the cases.
-After "otherwise" there should be a period mark.
-When
+> Fig. 2 (see below).

+## Minor issues

-> describing the biological observation of nonlinearity only affecting
+> When describing the biological observation of nonlinearity only affecting
 > synchronous spikes, I would like to see references.
 Fantastic description of
 > what the neuron model effectively is (point neuron with a single nonlinear
 > dendrite) I enjoyed reading the argumentation for a clock-driven model with